-Travelling the world is a must-do for people of all ages, abilities and background, and usually the restricting factors are time and money, but if you are born with a disability or have an accident and are required to use a wheelchair all the time or from time to time you may encounter problems that even time and money can’t overcome.
-Here at Stechford Mobility we specialise in mobility aids for all, including many types of wheelchairs.
-We want to keep our customers mobile and independent, and to help make travel dreams possible we have put together a list of 3 of the best wheelchair accessible destinations for inspiration and in not particular order.
+Travelling the world is a must-do for people of all ages, abilities, and backgrounds, and usually, the restricting factors are time and money, but if you are born with a disability or have an accident and are required to use a wheelchair all the time or from time to time you may encounter problems that even time and money can’t overcome.
+To help make travel dreams possible we have put together a list of 3 of the best wheelchair accessible destinations for inspiration and in no particular order.

 1. London, United Kingdom:

-London do particularly well on disability friendly public toilets – something you would hope you never have to think about, but unfortunately most public toilets can be ill equipped or quite simply have no access ramp!
+London does particularly well on disability-friendly public toilets – something you would hope you never have to think about, but unfortunately, most public toilets can be ill-equipped or quite simply have no access ramp!
 Accessible toilets can be found in most train and tube stations, of which there will never be one more than 5 or 10 minutes away.

-In addition to this there are accessible toilets in parks, hotels, and local attractions.
-London operates a National Key Scheme (NKS) for disabled toilets, and you can have your very own key for the grand price of £2.25 plus postage.
+In addition to this, there are accessible toilets in parks, hotels, and local attractions.
+London operates a National Key Scheme (NKS) for disabled toilets, and you can have your very own key for a small price, plus postage.
 That key works throughout the UK at any disabled toilet.
-You can also purchase a guide which shows you the locations of every single toilet, so you’ll never be caught short!
+You can also purchase a guide that shows you the locations of every single toilet, so you’ll never be caught short!

-In terms of food, London is one of the gastro capitals of the world, with world class and Michelin star chefs running restaurants throughout the capital.
+In terms of food, London is one of the gastro capitals of the world, with world-class and Michelin star chefs running restaurants throughout the capital.
 However, most of these require advance booking, so if you’re looking for something a little more off the cuff – why not try the Park Lane Restaurant?
-It sports typical London prices but the menu is wide ranging and portion size is generous.
+It sports typical London prices but the menu is wide-ranging and the portion size is generous.
 As with everything we recommend in this article, Park Lane has wheelchair access and staff who will be more than happy to go the extra mile if you require assistance.